Europe's SoftBank Prosus plays long game to shrink value gap

-AMSTERDAM/JOHANNESBURG, July 8 (Reuters) - Prosus, Europe's answer to SoftBank and its Vision Fund, is betting that its long-term investments can fill a yawning valuation gap and give it the same name recognition as one of the world's most aggressive technology investors.
+AMSTERDAM/JOHANNESBURG (Reuters) -Prosus, Europe’s answer to SoftBank and its Vision Fund, is betting that its long-term investments can fill a yawning valuation gap and give it the same name recognition as one of the world’s most aggressive technology investors.

 Based in the Netherlands, Prosus was spun out of South Africa’s Naspers in 2019 with a mandate to manage the spoils of a $32 million bet on China’s Tencent, now worth $200 billion, on a 30-year investment horizon.